 This is a step that many small businesses overlook.
 Whether they don’t see the value or are too pressed for time, they’re missing out on detailed insight about a candidate.
 Calling a candidate’s references can verify your decision or help you avoid a bad hire.

 After you have finished interviews, you should be able to reduce the eligible candidates down to fewer than a handful.
 Ask for references from each of them, making sure you get at least three supervisory references.
-Speak with each reference about the candidate’s skills, work abilities, and what it was like to manage them.
+Speak with each one and ask some common reference check questions that give background to the candidate’s skills, work abilities, and what it was like to manage them.

 A candidate will only give you references they know will speak highly of them.
 However, references are also likely to be honest with you, so ask them if there were red flags or difficulties managing or working with the candidate.
 This information may not disqualify the candidate but is good information to have.